chonnessey/words/README.md

 5. Fill out the forms below and have fun!
 ---
 ### Known Bugs :bug:
-1. WIP (work in progress).
+1. No Known Bugs.
 2. Please open a pull request if you have any issues!
 ---
 ### Test Suite/Specification :chart_with_upwards_trend:

-> See [anagram_spec.rb](https://github.com/chonnessey/words/tree/main/spec) for rspec test suite which includes 5 passing tests.
+> See [spec folder](https://github.com/chonnessey/words/tree/main/spec) for rspec test suite which includes 23 passing tests.
 View test results from project directory by running `rspec`.
 ---
 ### Contact Info :inbox_tray: